2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MrOlmos/status/1287312287557066752

-### Police charge protestors | July 26th
+### Police charge protesters | July 26th

-Footage shows police charging protestors without warning while a megaphone declares the gathering a riot.
-Several protestors are shoved to the ground.
-One protestor is shoved against a car and arrested.
+Footage shows police charging protesters without warning while a megaphone declares the gathering a riot.
+Several protesters are shoved to the ground.
+One protester is shoved against a car and arrested.

 tags: protester, shove, arrest, push